Christine Darby // Published: October 2014 // Updated: August 2024

 Step 9: Work with web professionals

-It can be easy for website redesigns to veer off-course because of design differences on a team, lack of data, or predetermined preferences of certain decision makers.
-Working with a trusted partner saves time and results in a more effective website overall.
+It can be easy for a redesign project to veer off-course because of design differences on a team, lack of data, or predetermined preferences of certain decision makers.
+Working with a trusted partner saves time and results in a more effective website.